UX Myth #3: Users Don't Know How To Scroll

 There are numerous UX suggestions and tips that are usually brought up to help demystify this assumption.

 For example, the top part of the website might need to be focusing on maximising conversion.
-It would need to utilise the Hick’s Law principle -- Create a better Signal-to-Noise ratio and not overwhelm your users, focusing on a single primary element at a time, e.g. Call to Action, Promotional banner, best items in the store, etc.
+Above the fold is crucial for user engagement and business objectives, as it prioritizes visibility and interaction.
+It would need to utilise the Hick’s Law principle – Create a better Signal-to-Noise ratio and not overwhelm your users, focusing on a single primary element at a time, e.g. Call to Action, Promotional banner, best items in the store, etc.

 Let’s Say We’re Building A Marketing Page For A Product